Mediation of Dissolutions

 Then, I answer any questions about the process.

-Next, each side describes the issues that are important to be resolved that day, and I make a list, usually on a large whiteboard.
+Next, each side describes the issues that are important to be resolved that day, and I make a list.

 I select items from the list and, one by one, we talk about what each person feels and believes is important about the item.
 I make certain that each side is heard and understands how and why the other side feels as he/she does.